routablehq/trcli/README.md

-  parse_openapi  Parse OpenAPI spec and create cases in TestRail parse_robot    Parse Robot Framework report and upload results to TestRail add_run        Create a new test run (useful for CI/CD flows prior to parsing results)
+  parse_openapi  Parse OpenAPI spec and create cases in TestRail parse_robot    Parse Robot Framework report and upload results to TestRail add_run        Create a new test run (useful for CI/CD flows prior to parsing results) close_run      Close an open test run with the provided run ID
 ```

 Uploading automated test results